Obesity to worsen, weigh heavily on healthcare costs

 Obesity raises the risk of heart disease, stroke, diabetes, various cancers, hypertension, high cholesterol, among others.

-Because of obesity, the United States can expect to spend an extra 2.6 percent on its overall healthcare bill, or $66 billion per year, while Britain's bill will grow by 2 percent, or 2 billion per year, Wang and colleagues warned.
+Because of obesity, the United States can expect to spend an extra 2.6 percent on its overall healthcare bill, or $66 billion per year, while Britain's bill grow by 2 percent, or £2 billion per year, Wang and colleagues warned.

 OBESITY BOMB TICKING EVERYWHERE ELSE TOO